wesley4546/twitter_annotation/README.md

 ## Tutorial

-It's relatively simple to setup but it is important to do these steps:
+It's relatively simple to setup but important to do these steps:

 ### Step 1